-ANNOUNCEMENT The Club and the promotion company are organising the round of the FIM SuperEnduro World Championship on behalf of the (Federation).
-The event will be held in accordance with the Sporting Code of the FIM together with relevant Appendices, Regulations, these Supplementary Regulations, and any final instructions, approved by the FIM Referee.
-The event must respect the FIM Environmental Code.
-The event will be held on (date) at (place) in (venue).
-IMN N°: ACCESS Nearest airport: Motorway: Exit: National road: Public transport: Nearest town: at km: Address of the venue of the event (Stadium/Arena): Name: Address: Tel N°: Fax N°: Organiser: Name (Club): Address: Tel N°:
+The Club and the promothe round of the FIM SuperEnd the (Federation).
+The Sporting Code of the FIM together w Supplementary Regulations, and ar Referee.
+The event must respect the luro World event will be ith relevant by final inst Championship oe held in accord Appendices, Reg cructions, approve on behalf of dance with the ulations, these

+The event will be held on (da ate) at (place) in (venue).

+IMN N°:

+ACC ESS

+Nearest airport:

+Motorway: Exit:

+National road:

+Public transport:

+Nearest town: at km:

+A dd ress of the venue of the event (Sta dium/Arena a):

+Name:

+Address:

+Tel N°:

+Fax N°:

+E-mail:

+Orga aniser:

+Name (Club):

+Address:

+Tel N°:

 Fax N°:

 E-mail: